Connecticut College Collection Development Policy

-In the fall of each year, the serials librarian will work with the director of collections to develop both a budget projection for the following fiscal year as well as a list of resources that might be cancelled.
+In the fall of each year, the serials librarian will work with the director of collections to develop both a budget projection for the following fiscal year as well as a list of resources that might be canceled, if that appears to be warranted.
 In developing this list of resources, the primary criterion will be usage in the prior three years; the lower the usage, the higher the possibility that a resource will appear on the list.
 Cost per use will be another key factor; the higher the cost per use, the more likely the possibility of cancellation.
 Other criteria will include overlap with other resources, and continued relevance to the College teaching and research needs.
 As appropriate, the serials librarian will work with liaison librarians and members of the faculty to refine the list.

-Each semester, the serials librarian and director of collections will hold a meeting with the faculty members on the I.S. committee to discuss the budget decisions — cancellations and/or serials acquisitions — that must be made, what further information might be needed from the faculty at large, and how and/or when to communicate any cancellations that might be needed.
+As needed, the serials librarian and director of collections will meetwith the faculty members on the I.S. committee to discuss the budget decisions — cancellations and/or serials acquisitions — that must be made, what further information might be needed from the faculty at large, and how and/or when to communicate any cancellations that might be needed.

 d.
 Acquisition Process

-In conjunction with the cancellation process as outlined in the section above, acquisitions of new titles will be considered each semester.
+In conjunction with the cancellation process as outlined in the section above, acquisitions of new titles will be considered on a rolling basis.
 Recommendations for new titles may come from liaison librarians or from faculty members.
-Following a recommendation for a new title, the appropriate librarian will fill out a form provided by the serials librarian in order to obtain information about cost, coverage, relevance to the College curriculum and other detailed information.
-In deciding whether to add the resource, librarians in consultation with faculty members in the requesting department will attempt to identify a comparable journal in the same discipline that might be cancelled.
+In making a decision about a new title, library staff will obtain information about cost, coverage, relevance to the College curriculum and other detailed information.
+Librarians in consultation with faculty members in the requesting department may also attempt to identify a comparable journal in the same discipline that might be canceled.
 Possible acquisitions may also be weighed holistically with the libraries’ budget considerations, balancing emerging needs against resources that have declined in usage and/or present a high cost-per-use scenario.
-The twice-annual consideration of new serials resources will take place in conjunction with the I.S. committee faculty meetings regarding budget decisions.

 Possible new resources may undergo a trial prior to consideration for acquisitions.
 Trials will be arranged by the serials librarian following provision of specific information by the librarian or faculty member regarding the reasons for the trial, the cost of the resource, the possible need and/or relevance to the curriculum of the resources, and the follow-up plan for evaluation of the trial.